erizov/Professor/semester_16/lecture_115_data_governance_advanced/data_catalog/README.md

 - Understanding of distributed systems concepts
 - Knowledge of system design principles

-## Often Used Together With
+## Often Used Together Information

-Data Catalog is commonly used in combination with:
+Data Catalog is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques